Simple Tender Tasty Turkey

 Buy Two Smaller Turkeys Instead of One Large One!

-The more I read, the more I realize that if you are cooking for a large crowd; instead of purchasing one humongous turkey, buy two smaller ones instead!
-It takes up about the same space in your oven.
+The more I read, the more I realize that if you are cooking for a large crowd, instead of purchasing one humongous turkey, buy two smaller ones!
+They take up about the same space in your oven.
 10-12 lb turkeys seem to be the most tender and moist.

 How Long Do I Cook A Turkey?